Johk3/physik/README.md

 # Small scale physics engine
 This project demonstrates a simple OpenGL application using GLFW3 and GLEW.
-It currently only displays a moving white dot that leaves a trail as it moves in a circular pattern.
+It currently only displays N-body 2D physics.

 ## Dependencies